mjones12209/Final_Project_ACC/README.md

 export {apiKEY};
 ```

-* After the API key is installed, you can start the app by running "npm install && npm run build && npm run start" from the app's root directory.
+* After the API key is installed, you can start/build the app by running one of the following commands from the root directory of the app in a terminal:
+  * "npm install && npm run build && npm run start" for Linux/Mac
+  * "npm install & npm run build & npm run start" for Windows

 ### Description

 * This project was built with webpack.